 Human herpesvirus-8.

-A doctor who specializes in the branch of medical science that deals with cancers of the blood and blood-forming tissues.
+A doctor who specializes in the branch of medical science that deals with cancers of the blood and

-Powerful molecules that are normally secreted by the cells of the immune system in response to infectious or noninfectious agents.
+Powerful molecules that are normally secreted by the cells of the immune system in response to

-An overreaction of the body’s immune system in which too many cytokines are released into the bloodstream very quickly, with potentially severe or life-threatening effects.
+An overreaction of the body’s immune system in which too many cytokines are released into the

-Computed tomography (CT) is a method of producing an image of the internal structures by passing an x‑ray through the body.
+Computed tomography (CT) is a method of producing an image of the internal structures by passing an

 The removal and examination of tissue, cells, or fluids from the body.